rachjgriff/makersBnB/README.md

 As a space owner,
 So that I can hire out my space,
 I'd like to add a name, a short description, the price per night and available date range.

-*I'd like to restrict availability to a single date range before publishing.*
+*Space owner can restrict availability to a single date range before publishing.*

 ### User Story 2: Space Renter: Listing Spaces Available for Rent

 As a space renter,
 So that I can see available spaces to rent,
 I'd like to search for available spaces by entering from and to dates.

-*I'd like to only see spaces that the space owner has made available.*
+*Space Renter can only see spaces that the space owner has made available.*
-*I'd like to still see spaces that have a confirmed booking request.*
+*Space Renter can still see spaces that have a confirmed booking request within the entered dates.*

 ### User Story 3: Space Renter: Booking Request

 As a space renter,
 So that I can request a booking for a space,
 I'd like to fill in and submit a booking request with my required date (one night) and chosen space.

-*I'd like to see whether or not the space has already been booked by date.*
+*Space Renter can see whether or not the space has already been booked by date.*
-*I'd like to be able to send a booking request for a space even if another space renter has also done this.*
+*Space Renter is able to send a booking request for a space even if another space renter has also done this.*

 ### User Story 4: Space Owner: Booking Confirmation

 As a space owner,
 So that I can confirm a booking request,
 I'd like to change the status of a booking request to confirmed.

-*I'd like to only be able to confirm one booking request for the space on a specific date.*
+*Space owner is only able to confirm one booking request for the space on a specific date.*

 ## PROJECT BACKLOG
 ----------